victor-sm/Craft-TwigBetterSort/README.md

 ##Install:

-1. Copy 'twigbettersort' to 'craft/plugins/'.
-2. Go to the backend.
+1. Move the `twigbettersort` directory into the `craft/plugins/` directory.
-3. Go to Settings -> Plugins.
-4. Activate 'Twig Better Sort Filter'.
+2. Go to Settings -> Plugins and enable 'Twig Better Sort Filter'.

 ##Note: